Lasang3012/simpleBank/readme.md

 # Section 2: Building RESTful HTTP JSON API

-# 19. Why PASETO is better than JWT for token-based authentication?
+# 20. How to create and verify JWT